Skip to content

 Educational Leave 5 days 5 days 5 days 5 days

-Ward Medicine intern year for the Categorical tracks includes 2 weeks of ‘R2 Prep’ designed specifically as preparatory rotations to transition into the PGY-2 role
+Ward Medicine intern year for the Categorical tracks includes 2 weeks of ‘R2 Prep’ designed specifically as rotations to prepare interns for the transition into PGY-2 roles.

 Night Float: Interns perform only cross-coverage of teaching patients (no admitting duties).
 R2 Night float is for admitting.
 There are in-house Intensivists and Hospitalists to back you up at night.